JRomeroXYZ/Microsoft-Sentinel-Tutorial-with-Heatmap-Showing-Live-RDP-Brute-Force-Attacks/README.md

 To view the full file with instructions and photos go to the pdf file

-To view hyperlinks from the pdf file go to the Links folder
+To view hyperlinks from the pdf file go to the Links file